Essential Trading Tools for Financial Markets: SMA, EMA, Bollinger Bands, RSI, and Fibonacci Retracements

 What are Fibonacci Retracements?

-Fibonacci Retracements serve as a tool to pinpoint possible support and resistance levels derived from the Fibonacci sequence.
-The frequently observed retracement levels include 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
+Fibonacci Retracements help traders identify potential support and resistance levels using the Fibonacci sequence.
+Common retracement levels include 23.6%38.2%50%61.8%, and 78.6%.

 How are Fibonacci Retracements Calculated?

-Fibonacci levels are calculated by dividing the vertical distance between two extreme points (high and low) on a price chart by the key Fibonacci ratios.
+The vertical distance between two points (a high and a low) on a price chart is divided by Fibonacci ratios to generate retracement levels.

 How to Use Fibonacci Retracements in Trading